Fairground Gaming

-Fairground Gaming was an online gaming company traded on the Alternative Investment Market of the London Stock Exchange as FGH.L.
+Fairground Gaming was an online gambling company traded on the Alternative Investment Market of the London Stock Exchange as FGH.L.

 Formed in 2005, Fairground's primary business was in the online casino sector, but it also operated two online poker cardrooms.
-In June 2006, the company acquired the Spin Palace Group for approximately $65 million.
+In June 2006, the company acquired the Spin Palace Group for approximately US$65 million.

 Casinos owned by the group included: